 David A. Boas, PhD

-Associate Professor, Department of Radiology, Harvard Medical School
+Professor, Department of Radiology, Harvard Medical School

 Assistant Physicist, NMR Center, Massachusetts General Hospital